 And then you have the comment shown here stating that the advice is good and measurable, consistently...

 The review below here points out something that is worth elaborating on, which is that they recommend stocks that are "not generally in the limelight", meaning that they aren't mainstream or well-known companies yet - hidden gems so to speak...

 And then this review points out something else that I should elaborate on, which is that the investment advice Stock Advisor provides is for the long-term.
 This is not a quick-profit service and isn't for those looking for risky ways to get rich fast...

 Sound like something you'd be interested in?

-We don't know how long the 50% discount will be going on, but we do know that it's still being offered last we checked.
+I don't know how long the 50% discount will be going on, but I do know that it's still being offered last I checked.